freenet/freenet-core/docs/src/tutorial.md

 application.

 To do that, we can go and modify the code of the contract state, which in this case is the web application.
-Locutus offers a standard library (stdlib) that can be used with Typescript/JavaScript to facilitate the development of web applications and interfacing with your local node, so we will make our `package.json` contains the dependency:
+Freenet offers a standard library (stdlib) that can be used with Typescript/JavaScript to facilitate the development of web applications and interfacing with your local node, so we will make our `package.json` contains the dependency: